julianeon/cronos/README.md

 https://thegraph.com/docs/en/quick-start/

-I made some changes from the defaults: I removed OwnerTransferred and OwnerDeployed as events from the subgraph, as entities in the schema, and from the AssemblyScript (ts) file.
+I made some changes from the defaults: I removed OwnerTransferred and OwnerDeployed as events from subgraph.yaml, as entities in schema.graphql, and from the AssemblyScript file in src/cro-token.ts.

 I deployed the subgraph to Arbitrum One after bridging over a small amount of Ethereum (~$6) to enable this.